DoritoPro/Dorito-s-Simple-Versatile-NPC-Shop/README.md

 COMMANDS FOR NPC DATA SAVING(IN CONSOLE):

-sshopnpc - Saves the NPC Permanently to Server so That You Do Not Have to Spawm it in After Every Restart

-rshopnpc - Removes The NPC From the Game and Any Asscoated Data Files to Prevent it From Spawning in Next Server Restart
+sshopnpc - Saves the NPC Permanently to Server so That You Do Not Have to Spawm it in After Every Restart rshopnpc - Removes the NPC from the Current Session and Any Assocaited Data Files to Prevent in From Spawning in Next Server Restart

 ------------------------------------------------------------------------------------

 A Few Basic Features Include: